What are allergens?

 Why and how do we use them?

 The ingredients we use in our products have all been rigorously evaluated regarding their allergenic potential.
-When we assess the safety of a cosmetic product before it is placed on the market, we check that the ingredients are used in such conditions that they will not induce an allergic reaction for most individuals.
+When we assess the safety of a cosmetic product before it is placed on the market, we check that the ingredients are used in such conditions that they will not induce an allergic reaction.

 Our products are also subject to dedicated tests to check the absence of allergic reactions when used.
 This rigorous evaluation is applied to all the products we develop.